Group Leader

 sunnyjoy_dupuis [at] berkeley [dot] edu

-B.S., Dominican University of California, Biological Sciences (Molecular Cell Biology)
+B.S., Dominican University of California, (Molecular Cell Biology)

 dimitrios_camacho [at] berkeley [dot] edu